TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 28/Numbers 28.18.md

 ---

-In the first day shall be a holy convocation: ye shall do no servile work;
+In the first day shall be a holy convocation: you shall do no servile work;